Program Goals

 Throughout the 15 weeks, each group will meet every other week to focus on an individual grant section.
 In preparation for each meeting, participants will be given self-paced resources to assist them with their writing and will be required to submit their draft section and review and prepare feedback of a peer’s grant section by designated deadlines.
 All participants will be offered feedback and guidance at each meeting.
 Although participants will be required to adhere to submission and review deadlines, all self-paced writing resources will be provided at the start of the program so that participants can write each section at their ideal pace.

 Interspersed through the program will also be live webinars on relevant grant-writing topics.
-The program will end with a closing event in which participants receive one-on-one feedback on their complete grant from a new peer who will provide a fresh-eyes perspective on clarity and flow.
+The program will end with a closing event after which participants will have the opportunity to receive one-on-one feedback on their complete grant from a new peer who will provide a fresh-eyes perspective on clarity and flow.

 Program Dates